Hintikka set

-The exact meaning of "conjuctive-type" and "disjunctive-type" is defined by the method of semantic tableaux.
+The exact meaning of "conjunctive-type" and "disjunctive-type" is defined by the method of semantic tableaux.

 Hintikka sets arise when attempting to prove completeness of propositional logic using semantic tableaux.
 They are named after Jaakko Hintikka.

 Propositional Hintikka sets

 In a semantic tableau for propositional logic, Hintikka sets can be defined using uniform notation for propositional tableaux.
 The elements of a propositional Hintikka set S satisfy the following conditions: